pyutil/django-admin-autocomplete-all/docs/usage.rst

                     queryset = queryset.filter(...)
         return queryset, use_distinct

-If you need dynamic filter based on current value of other field in your admin form then you can add second (yours) ModelAdmin Media js file and rewrite in it the function expand_ajax_location_search.
+If you need dynamic filter based on current value of other field in your admin form then you can add second (yours) ModelAdmin Media js file and rewrite in it the function expand_ajax_params.
 You will find complete example in sources: at bottom of autocomplete_all/js/autocomplete_params.js